-WMS will print the needed labels and return to the picking screen.
+WMS prints the needed labels and returns to the picking screen.

-We must now pick the actual item we intend to pick (the keyboards), and WMS will display the already exiting logistic units.
+We must now pick the actual item we intend to pick (the keyboards), and WMS displays the already exiting logistic units.
 Instead of selecting our old logistic unit, we now create a new one.

-As we are creating a new logistic unit, WMS will ask us if we want to use a Logistics Carrier.
+As we are creating a new logistic unit, WMS asks if we want to use a Logistics Carrier.
 For the keyboards, we want to use a small box.

 And then we continue to pick our keyboards.

-Last is to pick the mouses.
-Since we want to continue to use the same Small Box for the mouses, we can proceed directly to picking them and WMS will assume it is the same logistic unit and Logistic Carrier.
+The last step is to pick the mouse devices.
+Since we want to continue to use the same Small Box for the mouse devices, we can proceed directly to picking them and WMS assumes that it is the same logistic unit and Logistic Carrier.

-This will finish the picking and will also print the configured labels, create delivery notes and other documents, depending on the configuration (those screens are not shown here).
+The picking process is finished and we print the configured labels, create delivery notes and other documents, depending on the configuration (related screens are included in this article).

-We can now see the result in SAP B1.
-In our sales order we open the relationship map
+Now we can see the result in SAP Business One.
+In our sales order, we open the relationship map.

 Note the presence of the boxes.

-We now have WMS configured to use Logistic Carriers during picking.
+Now WMS has been configured to use Logistic Carriers during picking.